Sponsor and status

 Sponsor.
 Representative for Montana At Large.
 Republican.

 Length: 4 pages

-This bill was introduced on July 20, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 20, 2000, in a previous session of Congress, but it did not receive a vote.

 Jul 20, 2000